-For the period from December 1, 2012 through February 28, 2013, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
-For this period, the Company has estimated approximately 7 percent as investment income and approximately 93 percent as return of capital.
+For the period from December 1, 2011 through November 30, 2012, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
+For this period, the Company had estimated approximately 7 percent of total distributions as investment income and approximately 93 percent as return of capital.